dokc/how-to-dok/README.md

 # NOTICE

-This project has been moveed and phased out.
+This project has been moved and phased out.
 The updated version of this project is *[RAP-GOD-API](https://github.com/dokc/rap-god-api)*

 ## How To (Get) Data on Kubernetes